Serving Clients Throughout The State Of New Jersey

-When a car or automobile accident does happen, we expect insurance companies to protect our health and financial rights, but this doesn’t always happen.
-If you or a loved one has been injured in a car accident, The Law Office of Fredson & Statmore is here to help ensure you receive the compensation you need and deserve.
+After an automobile accident, we expect insurance companies to protect our health and financial rights, but this doesn’t always happen.
+If you or a loved one has been injured in a car accident, The Law Office of Fredson Statmore Bitterman is here to help ensure you receive the compensation you need and deserve.

-Our personal injury law office has successfully resolved countless car and auto accident cases for clients across Wayne, Paterson, Clifton, Passaic, and the greater Northeast New Jersey area.
-With close proximity to heavily trafficked roads like Route 80, Route 46, The Garden State Parkway, and the New Jersey Turnpike, our car accident injury attorneys have the experience, knowledge, and legal skills you need in order to protect you and your family’s financial future in the result of an auto accident.
+Our personal injury law office has successfully resolved countless auto accident cases for clients throughout the state of New Jersey.
+With close proximity to heavily trafficked roads such as Route 80, Route 46, Garden State Parkway, and the New Jersey Turnpike, our car accident injury attorneys have the experience, knowledge, and legal skills needed to protect your financial future after an auto accident.

-Being involved in any kind of auto accident can be traumatic experience.
-However, it is important that you remain calm, and take certain measures to protect the health and safety of both drivers.
+Being involved in an auto accident can be a traumatic experience.
+However, it is important that you remain calm and take measures to protect the health and safety of everyone involved.

-You should also look to exchange insurance information with the other driver.
-Make sure you have their driver’s license number, license plate, insurance policy number, and any other relevant information.
+Make sure to exchange insurance information with the other driver.
+Obtain their driver’s license number, license plate, insurance policy number, and any other relevant information.

-You should also never sign any documents given to you by your insurance company or the other driver’s insurance company without first speaking with your attorney.
-Many insurance companies will look to take advantage of drivers by having them waive their rights or offering injury compensation which is much less than they actually deserve.
-Before signing any documents, speak with your Passaic County car accident injury attorney first, and make sure your rights and financial future are properly protected.
+You should never sign any documents given to you by your insurance company or the insurance company of the other driver without first speaking with your attorney.
+Many insurance companies may try to take advantage of you by convincing you to waive your rights or by offering injury compensation that is less than you deserve.
+Before signing any documents, speak with your New Jersey car accident injury attorney to make sure your rights and financial future are properly protected.

-When selecting a car insurance policy in New Jersey, driver’s can choose between varying levels of PIP (personal injury protection).
-PIP is no-fault insurance, meaning it covers medical expenses and lost wages resulting from car accident injuries regardless of whose fault the accident was.
-The higher the level of PIP protection that you choose for your plan, the greater the amount available to you in the event of an injury, but the more you will pay for your policy.
+When selecting a car insurance policy in New Jersey, drivers can choose between varying levels of PIP (personal injury protection).
+PIP is no-fault insurance, meaning it covers medical expenses and lost wages resulting from car accident injuries regardless of who was responsible for the accident.
+The higher the level of PIP protection, the greater the amount available to you in the event of an injury (but the more you will pay for your policy).

-With an unlimited right to sue, injured drivers can sue for pain and suffering damages in addition to medical expenses and lost wages.
-Pain and suffering damages often represent the largest portion of recoveries in any personal injury case.
+With an unlimited right to sue, injured individuals can sue for pain and suffering damages in addition to medical expenses and lost wages.
+Pain and suffering damages often represent the largest portion of recoveries in a personal injury case.

-When the victim of an injury is determined to be partially at-fault for their injuries, their total compensation is reduced by the same percentage of fault the injured party is found to have.
-So if your car accident injury claim would award $500,000, but you are found to be 20% at fault, you would only receive $400,000.
+When the victim is determined to be partially at fault for their injuries, their total compensation is reduced by the same percentage of fault they are at.
+If an individual’s car accident injury claim would award $500,000, but the individual is found to be 20% at fault, they would only receive $400,000.

-This is another critical reason to retain the services of an experienced personal injury attorney.
-Many insurance companies will try to assign more fault to the injury victim in an effort to reduce the overall settlement award.
-Your Passaic County car accident attorney can ensure that you are not wrongly assigned fault, and that you receive the full amount of compensation possible in your case.
+This is another key reason to retain the services of an experienced personal injury attorney.
+Many insurance companies will try to assign more fault to the injury victim in an effort to reduce the overall settlement awarded.
+Your New Jersey car accident attorney can ensure that you are not wrongly assigned fault, and that you receive the full amount of compensation possible in your case.

 Offering Free, No-Obligation Consultations

-At The Law Office of Fredson & Statmore, we have over 50 years of experience helping clients across Paterson, Clifton, Wayne, Little Falls, West Milford, and Passaic County to recover full and fair compensation for auto accident injury claims of all kinds.
+At The Law Office of Fredson Statmore Bitterman, we have over 50 years of experience helping clients across the state of New Jersey recover full and fair compensation for a wide variety of auto accident injury claims.

-Lead by a New Jersey Supreme Court Certified Civil Trial Attorney, our personal injury team has already recovered millions of dollars in compensation for our clients, and we are ready to put our proven track record of success to work for you.
+Led by a New Jersey Supreme Court Certified Civil Trial Attorney, our personal injury team has already recovered millions of dollars in compensation for our clients, and we are ready to put our years of education and experience to work for you.

-To speak with our office today in a free and confidential consultation regarding your auto accident injury needs and concerns, please contact us online, or through our Clifton, NJ office at (973) 771-5259.
+For a free confidential consultation regarding your auto accident injury case, please contact us online or through our office today.